deric/clusteval/clusteval/sphinx_doc/de/clusteval/run/statistics/RunDataStatistic.rst

    1. extending the class :java:ref:`RunDataStatistic` with your own class MyRunDataStatistic.
 You have to provide your own implementations for the following methods, otherwise the framework will not be able to load your class.

      * :java:ref:`RunDataStatistic(Repository, boolean, long, File)` : The constructor for your run-data statistic.
 This constructor has to be implemented and public.
-     * :java:ref:`RunDataStatistic(MyRunDataStatistic)`q : The copy constructor for your run-data statistic.
+     * :java:ref:`RunDataStatistic(MyRunDataStatistic)` : The copy constructor for your run-data statistic.
 This constructor has to be implemented and public.
      * :java:ref:`Statistic.getAlias()` : See :java:ref:`Statistic.getAlias()`.
      * :java:ref:`Statistic.parseFromString(String)` : See :java:ref:`Statistic.parseFromString(String)`.